Semen Analysis Overview

 It is crucial that this number be reported.
 It is important not only to measure what percentage of the sperm are moving (motility) but also how well they are moving (forward progression) to get a sense of the sperm’s overall movement.
-If a man has a high motility, but a low forward progression (i.e. a lot of sperm just wiggling back and forth in place) the sperm will not be able to make their way through their partner’s reproductive tract and fertilize an egg, because they can’t really move.
-A man with a lower motility, but a great forward progression, would have fewer sperm, but they would be moving much better, which would give them a better chance of fertilizing an egg.
+If a man has a high motility, but a low forward progression (i.e. a lot of sperm just wiggling back and forth in place) the sperm will not be able to make their way through their partner’s reproductive tract and fertilize an egg, because they can’t move forward.
+A man with a lower motility, but a great forward progression, would have fewer sperm moving, but they would be moving forward quickly, which would give them a better chance of fertilizing an egg.

-This describes the shape of the sperm.
+Morphology describes the shape of the sperm.
 The sperm are examined under a microscope and must meet specific sets of criteria for several sperm characteristics in order to be considered normal.
 Most commercial laboratories will report WHO morphology (use World Health Organization criterion).
 A more sophisticated, and more useful way of assessing shape, called Strict, Kruger, or Tygerberg Morphology (see link below) is also used by speciality labs.
-It is much more time consuming to perform, and takes a lot of time and experience to master so it is usually not used by commercial/hospital labs.
+Strict is much more time consuming to perform, and takes a lot of time and experience to master, so it is usually not used by commercial or hospital labs.

 What units are used?